Haunted Mansion “Walkaway” Dress Challenge

 At this point I was already starting to notice some fit issues, namely it was too big through the shoulders/upper torso, which is common problem for me in commercial patterns.
 So I took up the shoulder seam which helped somewhat.
 I also played with the length of the back and the darts a bit just to try to help it fit me a little better.

-The pattern calls for the whole front of the dress to be finished in black bias tape, which I did, and I sewed it all on on the machine, which is not my preference for bias tape, but in the interest of the challenge there was no doing it by hand.
+The pattern calls for the whole front of the dress to be finished in black bias tape, which I did, and I sewed it all on on the machine, but in the interest of the challenge there was no finishing it by hand.
 The pattern also called for the skirt to hang for 24 hours to make sure it wasn’t going to stretch – but again, even with the tagline as laid out by Butterick – you can’t do that in a day LOL.
 So I went ahead and machine-hemmed it and just hoped it wouldn’t stretch.

 For closures, I had 2.
-First up, the closure for the front panel – my friend Janine Spendlove had just made a dress using this pattern and had added an elastic strap here, so I did that too (instead of just a button as the pattern suggested I think?).
+First up, the closure for the front panel – my friend Janine Spendlove had just made a dress using this pattern and had added an elastic strap here, so I did that too (instead of just a button as the pattern suggested I think?
+Lord I should have written this a year ago, I’m sorry if that’s not right).
 I added a snap onto the elastic.
 For the front closure, I added little loops of black mousetail cord to go around some little skull buttons Chase 3d printed for me.

 It took 4 hours and 20 minutes to complete.
 I was definitely not a winner for time, but I did now have a cute dress!